 Nusa Lembongan – the best place to stay in Bali for diving

 Off the coast of Bali, Nusa Lembongan is a bit of a journey to get to, but is one of the best places to stay in Bali for diving and for enjoying surrounding natural beauty.
-I’d recommend checking out Nusa Lembongan if you’re keen to dive with manta rays – you can also do your open water course here – or to check out beautiful places like Devil’s Tear and Dream Beach.
+I’d recommend checking out Nusa Lembongan if you’re keen to see the most beautiful dive sites in Bali, many which are home to manta rays – you can also do your open water course here – or to check out beautiful places like Devil’s Tear and Dream Beach.

 However, Nusa Lembongan is still a little touristy.
 There are still beach bars, restaurants serving local and western food, and plenty of other tourists.

 - Hostel: Bima Hostel & Private Rooms are located in Nusa Lembongan, in the centre of the island.
 It’s a family-run hostel with friendly staff, and guests can choose to stay in dorms or private rooms.
 Click here for more information and to reserve your stay.